Coolhatena/Coolhatena/README.md

 ## Interest
 - Deep interest in software, algorithms, and anything that runs on silicon.
 - I've played videogames for as long as I can remember
-- I mainly listen to Metal and Rock music ( The harder the riffs the cleaner the code 🔥)
+- I mainly listen to Metal and Rock music (The harder the riffs, the cleaner the code 🔥)
 - Big fan of the Cyberpunk genre — from games to movies, books, and anything with neon lights and questionable tech.

 ## Learning Path